 4. Bed Bugs on Dogs

-We typically associate bed bugs with grimey motels, but the truth is that no one is completely safe.
-Bed bugs get their nutrition from warm-blooded animals - AKA you and your pooch.
-Bed bugs will bite onto your dog, feed, and then release themselves, so it's not too likely you'll actually see any bed bugs on dogs, nor do bed bugs live on dogs.
+Bed bugs will bite onto your dog, feed, and then release themselves, so it's not too likely you'll actually see any bed bugs on dogs.

 However, if you are worried about your dog carrying bed bugs on them and spreading them to you and your house, you should be.
-One female bed bug can hitchhike on your pooch's fur or you can bring one home on your pant cuff and BAM - an infestation is born.
+One female bed bug can hitchhike on your pooch's fur, or you can bring one home on your pant cuff - an infestation is born.

-What do Bed Bug Bites Look Like on Dogs?
+What do Bed Bug Bites Look Like on a Pet?

 5. Mites on Dogs

 What are mites on dogs?
 Mites refer to a number of different microscopic parasitic organisms.
-You might hear of grass mites on dogs, harvest mites on dogs, and oak mite bites on dogs.
+You might hear of grass mites on dogs, harvest mites on dogs, and oak mite bites.
 They're usually less than 1 mm in length, meaning they can be easy to miss.
-(Dun, dun, dun.)

 They can't fly but don't celebrate just yet.
 They make great hitchhikers and can reproduce very quickly.
 They spend their entire 17-21 day lives on the host, so that's a lot of time to reproduce and spread.

-If the mite infestation lasts long enough without treatment, they can cause mange.
+If the mite infestation lasts long enough without treatment, it can cause mange.

 What is Mange?